 When giving commands such as sit or stay, you will often ignore your own body language.
 However, when asked to consider their body language by experts, dog owners find they are able to relay a command to their dog, even silently, and it is immediately obeyed.
 Consider the two factors of body language and tonality when commanding your dog to stop barking, sit, or stay.

 If you say commands calmly, clearly and with determination, whilst remaining calm visually (body language), your dog is far more likely to obey commands.
 Conversely, if the pack leader is excited, gasping for breath after running after their dog or their body language suggests play, the dog is less likely to respond favorably to the command.
-When angrily chasing your dog, you may think that your dog is obviously understanding your anger, but to your dog, you are engaging in play, not in a punishment.
+When angrily chasing your dog, you may think that your dog is obviously understanding your anger, but to your dog, you are engaging in play, not in punishment.
 Put yourself in your dog’s shoes.

 Different Types of Dog Sounds